Energy Products Trading

 AvaTrade Offers the Following Oil and Energy CFDs:

-Understanding the Oil Market – What Influences the Price
+What Influences the Oil Market Price

 Oil prices change daily and are determined by traders who bid on oil futures contracts.
 This contract is an agreement that gives traders the right to purchase oil at a set price based on the projection made.
 Both the buyer and seller set delivery date in the future at the set price.